le Strange Family Grade 1 Listed Porch

 The Tenants Hall room measured approximately forty feet x twenty feet wide.

 The east wall contained two large stone-mullioned windows overlooking the Court.
 At the north end, a row of small, high-set windows admitted light from a small leaded court situated above the wine cellar.
+Those upper windows of decorative stained glass with coats of arms, including those of Hastings and Camoys were all destroyed in the fire.

 The floor consisted of large flagstones, largely covered with Indian matting.
 The infamous old Turkish carpet given by the Shah of Persia, was laid centrally – the very one belonging to Armine le Strange (see Ghost) saying that her curse would light on her reckless son Nich – (The Jolly Gentleman) – if he dared sell it!